Skip to content

 "Invalid signature"

-• Ensure canonical JSON has sorted keys
+• Ensure canonical JSON has sorted keys at every level

 • Check timestamp is within ±5 minutes of server time